eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 >>> sra = ipa.sratools(accession="SRP021469", workdir="rawdata")
 ```

-You can then query information about the accession (essentially run efetch run_info).
+By providing just the SRP ID you can now query information about the
-You can select just a number of specific fields (run `sra.fetch_fields` to see available
+study and have it returned as a nice DataFrame.
+Below I request fields
-fields) or return the full data frame of all fields.
-Below I request fields 1,4,6,29,30.
+1,4,6,29, and 30.
+The result is returned as a Pandas DataFrame object
-The result is returned as a Pandas dataframe which is easy to read and manipulate.
+which is easy to read and manipulate.
+From these fields you can see the
-From these fields you can see the Run IDs, the number of reads (spots), the fact that
+Run IDs, the number of reads (spots), the fact that the data are
-the data are single-end (i.e., no "spots with mates"), the ScientificNames and the
+single-end (i.e., no "spots with mates"), the ScientificNames and the
-SampelName provided by the study authors.
+SampleName provided by the study authors.

 ```python
 ## view meta-data for all fields or a subset of fields